 Film, Television, and Theatre

 Dr. Walker is the founder and director of the Long Beach Indie International Film Festival, one of the world's prime events for showcasing and cultivating diverse content and content creators.
-He is also the writer/producer of the films When Roosters Crow, Sol Brothers, The Ten, and Let’s Have Church, a producer on the Emmy Award-winning television program Artbound (KCETLink), and the executive producer of the forthcoming docu-series Faith and Soul in the City (in development) with Emmy award-winning writer and producer P. Frank Williams.
+He is also the writer/producer of the films When Roosters Crow, Sol Brothers, The Ten, and Let’s Have Church, a producer on the Emmy Award-winning television program Artbound (KCETLink), and the creator and executive producer of the forthcoming docu-series Gospel in collaboration with the Emmy Award-winning and Oscar-nominated production company Spring Films.
 In theater, Walker’s more than 25-year collaboration with acclaimed Honduran playwright Rickerby Hinds, head of the Playwriting Department at the University of California at Riverside, literally created the field of Hip Hop Theatre with the genre-defining work Daze to Come, the first full-length play to use Hip Hop as the primary language of stage, and then stood it on its head again with Buck World One (Oregon Shakespeare Festival, La Mama Theatre).

 Education, Student Leadership, and College Access